shebashio/bigbang/blog/2-41-Release.md

 ### Service Mesh Developments

-Significant progress has been made in service mesh functionality:
 - Resolution of Tetrate image enabling in Sandbox Istio Gateway
 - Advanced templating for public and passthrough gateway implementation
 - Near completion of the Kiali labeling epic with only 13 remaining issues